The Best Laptop Buyer’s Guide – Fall 2021

 As noted, Intel and AMD are now competing hard for the attention of laptop buyers, and we’ve incorporated the best from both companies in our selections.
 Notably, Intel has had to work overtime to keep up with a resurgent AMD, releasing multiple laptop CPU lines in quick succession.
 Today, you should focus on buying Intel’s 11th-Gen Core chips, which are far superior to any of the 10th-Gen chips that debuted in 2020.
-Things are really changing that fast!
+Things really are changing that fast!

 The Touchscreen Chromebook –

-HP Chromebook X360$298Chromebooks have taken on a huge new life as so many people find themselves (and their kids) at home.
-Chromebooks are truly the perfect tool for at-home learning.
+HP Chromebook X360$349Chromebooks took on a huge new life once so many people found themselves (and their kids) at home, because these devices can be ideal low-cost machines.
 The one concern we have is that they’ve become so popular that no-name models often sell for more than much more powerful Windows-based PCs.
 That’s why we strongly recommend the HP x360, which is far and away the best Chromebook you can buy for a reasonable price.
-It has a feature that is simply critical from our point of view: a touchscreen.
-We simply can’t believe so many Chromebooks are sold without one given the OS they are running comes from a smartphone!
-Also onboard are an Intel Celeron N4000 processor, 4GB of RAM, and a 32GB solid-state drive.
+It has a feature that is simply critical from our point of view: a touchscreen, and a big 14″ one at that.
+We can’t believe so many Chromebooks are sold without touchscreens given the OS they are running comes from a smartphone!
+Also onboard are an Intel Pentium Silver N5000 quad-core processor, 4GB of RAM, and a 64GB solid-state drive.
 You even get full 360-degree flip functionality with this Chromebook, another reason it is head-and-shoulders above all the similarly-priced competition!

 Fun fact: Chrome OS is now the second most popular operating system in the world, behind Windows 10 and ahead of macOS!